 Don’t Buy the Hype, Buy the Fundamentals

-I am the first to promote how all the trends and developments in Sacramento’s central core aka THE GRID are supporting significant increases in rents and property values.
+I often talk about how Sacramento’s central core, aka THE GRID, is driving higher rents and property values.
 If rents weren’t going up, we wouldn’t have market rate housing like Powerhouse 16 developed.
-But if you are an office user that would like to buy an office building or office condo, don’t forget the fundamentals.
+If you plan to buy an office building or office condo, focus on the fundamentals.

 When advising an owner user client in the purchase of a property I recommend that my client, in addition to typical purchase decision items, consider the following:

-• What is the exit strategy?
-If for some reason you need to move out of the building, will you hold the asset and lease it out, or will you sell it?
+- What is the exit strategy?
+If you need to move, will you lease the property or sell it?
 Is the property single purpose, or will it appeal to a broad base of potential occupants?

 Owning definitely has it’s positives, but when the price gets too high, you might be better off as a tenant.
 If you end up leasing, the owner gets to take care of maintenance, taxes, capital improvements and assorted management headaches.
 You can focus your energies on building your business!